 To see what is included in the bakery apprenticeship, including the bakery end-point assessment

-Firstly, all the new apprenticeship standards, including bakery, are developed ‘by employers for employers.’
+Firstly, apprenticeship standards, including bakery, are developed ‘by employers for employers.’
 Nobody knows better what is needed in a job role than the employers themselves.
 Secondly, one of the biggest changes is that apprentices now don’t automatically qualify after ‘serving their time’.
-They need to prove their new skills at ‘end-point assessment’ or EPA.
+They need to prove their skills at ‘end-point assessment’ or EPA.
 EPA is the name given to a series of tests that happen towards the end of an apprenticeship.
 Apprentices must succeed at end-point assessment in order to achieve their apprenticeship.
 Find out more about end-point assessment (EPA)

 The L2 Bakery Apprenticeship is a Band 12 apprenticeship, which has a maximum funding rate of £9000.
 Funding for apprenticeships is either via co-investment with government or via the Apprentice Levy.
 Large bakery employers (with a wage bill over £3 million pa) fund their apprenticeships through the levy.
 The levy is collected by HMRC at a rate of 0.5% of a business’s monthly wage bill.
-Smaller employers (with an annual wage bill below £3m) fund their bakery apprenticeships through co-investment with government as before.
+Smaller employers (with an annual wage bill below £3m) fund their bakery apprenticeships through co-investment with government.
 These employers need only pay 5% of their apprentices training costs, meaning that for every £1000 the government invests in the apprenticeship, the employer contribution is just £50.
 For employers with less than 50 employees that 5% is waived if their apprentice is between 16-18 years or between 19-24 and has a local authority education, health and care plan, or has been in the care of a local authority.
-Employers are also now free to negotiate with their approved training provider to ensure that they get good value training that suits their business, and choose their own end-point assessment organisation.
+Employers are also now able to negotiate with their approved training provider to ensure that they get good value training that suits their business, and choose their preferred end-point assessment organisation.